rachanav/Getting-and-Cleaning-Data-Week-4/README.md

 This repository is submitted by Rachana Vasudevan.
 It has the instructions on how to run analysis on Human Activity recognition dataset.

 Dataset
-Human Activity Recognition Using Smartphones
+Human Activity Recognition Using Smartphones.
+The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 subjects.
+The variable in the data Y indicates activity type the subjects performed during recording.

 Files in this Repository :